Cataracts are Common, but Highly Treatable

 Typically, you get one eye done at a time, and the surgery lasts under an hour.

-Contact Swagel Wootton Eye Institute today for more information on cataract surgery and other eye care procedures in the Greater Phoenix Area.
+Contact Swagel Wootton Eye Institute today for more information on treatment options and other eye care procedures in the Greater Phoenix Area.